 When we enter into partnership with Yahushua, we become a yoke-mate with Him.
 His desire is that we learn of Him.
 Yahushua’s example of humility, yieldedness, faithfulness, and servanthood are eternal, yoke-mate qualities for us to learn.
 Our natural circumstances offer us countless opportunities to learn to follow our yoke-mate’s example.

 The spiritual, eternal characteristics of the Kingdom of Heaven are built into our lives within our unique, natural realm — within the daily circumstances of our natural, earthly life.
-It is in this natural realm that you and I are placed by our Maker [Yahuwah], where we are to learn the spiritual lessons that make us fit for the work of the Master.
+It is into this natural realm that you and I are placed by our Maker, Yahuwah Elohim [the Hebrew name for the LORD God].
+It is in the natural realm where we are to learn the spiritual lessons that make us fit for the work of the Master.

-We will further examine this important spiritual principle in Part 2, and what it means for our natural circumstances to impact the spiritual realm.
+We will examine this important spiritual principle in much greater detail in Part 2, looking at what it means for our natural circumstances to impact the spiritual realm.

 - Proceed to the two other companion posts: First the Natural, Then the Spiritual – Part 2 and Tips For Being A Yoke-Mate